-Ten bombs exploded early on Friday morning (14 June) in Famagusta, in Eastern Cyprus, damaging Government offices and Co-operative shops.
+Background: Ten bombs exploded early on Friday morning (14 June) in Famagusta, in Eastern Cyprus, damaging Government offices and Co-operative shops.
 There were no casualties.

 The bombing is believed to be the work of sympathisers of "EDKA B", the underground guerrilla movement formed by the late General George Grivas to campaign for Enosis -- union with Greece.

 The bombs came after police had detained more than 30 men following a series of raids in which 120 machine guns and rifles (stolen from a national guard armoury in Western Cyprus) had been recovered.